chiffa/BioFlow/dev_log.rst

     - TODO: switch pool spin-up to internal function (_)
     - TODO: switch the calculation of the sparsity into the active samples loading function, drop elsewhere
+    - TODO: move debug prints/logs to the log.debug

 Current refactoring:
 --------------------